-Stewing in bed when you are too stressed to sleep can be counterproductive.
-If you haven’t nodded within 15 minutes of going to bed, try getting up and relocating to another area of your residence for a relaxing activity such as reading, meditating, or listening to calming music; avoid watching TV or other activities that involve blue light devices.
+Laying in bed when you are too stressed to sleep can be counterproductive.
+If you haven’t gone to sleep within 15 minutes of going to bed, try getting up and relocating to another area of your residence for a relaxing activity such as reading, meditating, or listening to calming music; avoid watching TV or other activities that involve blue light devices.

 Some people also experience anxiety when they wake up in the middle of the night and see the time on their bedside clock.
 Avoid looking at your clock if you wake up – cover the display if necessary.

 If your sleep problems persist, you should see your doctor or another credentialed physician.
 This may lead to an insomnia diagnosis and treatment for your insomnia symptoms.

 Other Stress Management Tips

 Some people find stress relief through cognitive behavioral stress management (CBSM).
 This form of short-term therapy pinpoints the way your thoughts and beliefs affect how you behave and interact with the world around you.
 By identifying irrational or inaccurate thoughts and replacing them with more positive ones, you may be able to change your behaviors and your general outlook.

 Studies have shown CBSM can be an effective measure for various groups that tend to experience undue stress, such as professional nurses, people with substance abuse disorders, and individuals living with HIV.